vuestorefront/storefront-ui/packages/vue/docs/contributing/coding-guidelines.md

 ## Stories for Storybook

 Component stories should contain at least these following stories:
-1. Default for all props, with props and CSS modifiers fillable as knobs.
+1. Default called `basic` for all props, with props and CSS modifiers fillable as knobs.
 2. One for every customisable `slot` in the component

 :::tip